 Athens may not have a reputation as one of the most photogenic cities in Europe, but you have to know where to look.
 Dare to get lost in the alleyways of areas like Plaka, Anafiotika and Psyri and you will find some true gems unique to the Greek capital.
 And of course, you also have the incredible amounts of history wherever you look.
-Whether you are only passing on your way to the islands, or exploring the city in depth, it deserves more attention than it gets.
+Whether you are only passing on your way to the islands, or exploring the city in depth, be it winter or summer, it deserves more attention than it gets.
 So here is a list of the best boutique hotels in Athens to help you plan your next trip to this intriguing city – as recommended by expert travel bloggers.

 Table of Contents

 Coco-Mat Athens Hotel

 Located in the upmarket area of Kolonaki, Coco-Mat Athens is an understated yet super stylish designer hotel.
 To access it, you walk through a furniture store with the most beautiful home deco and furnishings – all part of the Coco-Mat Experience, where you get to enjoy the furniture from the shop in your own room.
 But it’s not just about the look – there is a 12-option pillow menu and the hotel prides itself with having the comfiest mattresses, which I can vouch for.
 It was so hard to leave the bed in the mornings!

 I stayed in one of the Boulevard Suites, which is furnished in industrial-chic style.
 The room has a Nespresso machine and a well stocked mini bar.
 It’s also worth mentioning the room service menu, which is made up of international dishes that represent the different nationalities that tend to stay in the hotel.
 With all this, the ultra comfortable sofa and the spacious room, you really don’t need to leave at all.